 Check out our monthly update on the best new releases.

-Here you’ll find the best sci fi movies on Netflix right now.
-Many of the best films in the genre are absent from the service lately, but there are still plenty of gems among the new releases in sci fi that are on Netflix right now.
-From the fantastical to the dystopian, the funny to the frightening, there’s plenty worth watching, including many of the top recent sci fi movies from 2018, 2017, 2016 and 2015, as well as many of the all-time greatest classics, underrated b-movies, family-friendly flicks and ultraviolent action.
-They all await you in our picks for the hottest new sci fi movies on Netflix!
+Here you’ll find the best action movies on Netflix right now.
+There are plenty of awesome new releases that are on Netflix right now, including many of the top recent action movies from 2018, 2017, 2016 and 2015, as well as many of the all-time greatest classics, underrated b-movies, all-ages adventure and ultraviolent action.
+They all await you in our picks for the hottest action movies on Netflix!

-Oh, and when you’re done here, be sure to also check out our list of the 100 Best Sci-Fi Movies Ever and what’s new to Netflix this month.
+Oh, and when you’re done here, be sure to also check out our list of the 25 Best Action Movies Ever and what’s new to Netflix this month.

 Or follow these links for the best of other genres: